-Taxes seem to strike fear in the hearts of millions.
-And for some reason, that makes a few people lose their heads and hand out their personal information to strangers claiming to be from the IRS.
+Taxes strike fear in the hearts of millions.
+That anxiety makes some people lose their heads and do things like hand out personal information to strangers claiming to be from the Internal Revenue Service.

-I’m sure all you MTN readers are too sophisticated to be taken in by this scam, but apparently some people do in fact get a prepaid card or wire money to the criminals.
-Make sure your elderly relatives or other people who may be susceptible know that if they get a call from the IRS, it’s fake.
+You might be too sophisticated to be taken in by such a scam — or maybe not.
+The smartest people can become ensnared in such schemes.
+Also, make sure any elderly relatives or other people who might be susceptible know that if they ever get a call from the IRS, it’s a scam.

-Scam No. 2: No, wait, it’s the IRS emailing
+Scam No. 2: Phony emails from the IRS

 Let’s be very clear.
 The IRS lives in the Stone Age.
 They do not email.
 Ever.

 Or at least, they don’t email you.
-They won’t be sending you an email saying you need to click a link and verify your identity to get a refund.
-Likewise, you won’t go to jail if you don’t click on their link and fill in your personal information.
+They won’t be sending an email saying you need to click a link and verify your identity to get a refund.
+Likewise, you won’t go to jail if you don’t click on a link and fill in personal information.

-It’s all a ruse to get you to give up information to the bad guys so they can steal from you, as you’ll see in scam No. 3.
+Such emails are all a ruse to get you to give up information to the bad guys who want to steal from you, as you’ll see in scam No. 3.